 Now Reading

-(Updated: February 15, 2020) Indian filmmaker Mani Ratnam is popularly referred to as ‘popcorn auteur’.
-His amazing framing techniques (especially his love for chiaroscuro lighting), robust screenplays, and the depiction of emotions are a wonder to behold.
+Indian director Mani Ratnam is popularly referred to as a ‘popcorn auteur’.
+His framing techniques (especially his love for chiaroscuro lighting), robust screenplays, and depiction of emotions are a wonder to behold.
 Yet, his core subjects linger within the commercial domain.
-Of course, he weaves a fine art out of mainstream themes in Indian cinema.
-Mani Ratnam isn’t my most favorite Indian filmmaker, but I admire his spirit of walking the tight rope between art and entertainment.
-Neither am a big fan of his pan-Indian works like Bombay, Roja, Raavan, etc. I find it hard to accept his ‘politics as spectacle’ approach.
-However, Mani Ratnam is always at his best when he represents emotional conflicts within and between individuals.
+Of course, he weaves fine art out of mainstream themes.
+Mani Ratnam isn’t my favorite Indian filmmaker, but I admire his spirit of walking the tightrope between art and entertainment.
+Neither am I a big fan of his pan-Indian films like Bombay, Roja, Raavan, etc. I find it rather hard to accept his ‘politics as a spectacle’ approach.
+However, nobody handles emotional conflict on screen quite like Mani Ratnam.

-The filmmaker graduated with a business management degree.
-Ratnam’s father was a film distributor.
-So, he grew up watching a lot of cinema.
-After finishing his MBA, he worked as a management consultant for a firm.
-Unsatisfied in his job, Ratnam participated in the making of a Kannada film.
-That’s where his idea of becoming a filmmaker developed.
+Ratnam graduated with a business management degree.
+His father was a film distributor.
+Naturally, he grew up watching a lot of cinema.
+After finishing his MBA, he worked as a management consultant.
+Unhappy in his job, Ratnam participated in the making of a Kannada film.
+That’s where his idea of becoming a director developed.

-Ratnam didn’t start off assisting other directors.
+Mani Ratnam didn’t start off assisting other directors.
 He just got together with passionate friends, grappled with ideas for a script, and eventually created a brilliant style on his own.
-Two years after his debut feature in 1985, he went on to revolutionize Tamil cinema with his imperious presence.
+Two years after his debut venture (Pallavi Anu Pallavi, 1983), he went on to revolutionize the Tamil film industry.
 No one could vividly realize the subtle emotions and wicked wit of Tamil urbanites like Mani Ratnam.
-The director’s other admirable, vital quality is the way he drenches his characters in shades of grey.
+His other admirable, vital quality is the way he drenches his characters in shades of grey.

-Here’s my ranking of the 10 best Mani Ratnam movies:
+Quickly then, here’s my ranking of the 10 best Mani Ratnam films:

 10. Bombay (1995)